PigeonProtocolConsortium/pigeon-spec/dev_docs.md

  * Since Peer A cannot verify message at `depth 8` until it receives `depth 7` and `depth 6`, the messages are rejected by peer A.

  * Clients always reject messages that cannot be verified.
 For example, if a `messages.pgn` file starts at `depth 6` for a peer `USER.ABC`, and the local client has only verified `USER.ABC`s feed up to `depth 3`, the messages in the bundle will be rejected by the local client because it does not have enough information available to verify the authenticity of the message.
- * Messages must be ordered `depth` for a particular author.
+ * Messages must be ordered by `depth` for a particular author.

 # Where Do Files Go in a Bundle?

-**UPDATE 17 OCT 2020:** After some review, I realize that the way files were included in bundles does not make sense:

- * Deeply nested directory structures were hard to implement and maintain.
- * Forcing the _sender_ to state a file's content hash does not make sense from a security or performance perspective.
-  * Even if the _sender_ states a file's hash, the reciever is still required to verify the hash- why bother?

 Files ("blobs") are transferred alongside the `*.pgn` message bundle.
 It is the responsibility of the _receiver_ (not the sender) to calculate the multihash of an incoming file.
+The ensures that files are not misrepresented or tampered with.

 Files added to a blob must follow these naming rules: